pyapp-kit/psygnal/docs/usage.md

 and will ensure that the callback is invoked in that thread.
 This is accomplished as follows:

-1. If the signal is emitted from the same thread as the thread that was passed to the `connect(thread=...)` method), then the callback is invoked immediately.
+1. If the signal is emitted from the same thread as the thread that was passed to the `connect(thread=...)` method, then the callback is invoked immediately.
 2. If the signal is emitted from a different thread, then the callback is added to a queue specific to that thread.
-3. **Important!**  It is up to the user to ensure that target thread is running an event loop that calls `psygnal.emit_queued()` periodically (see below, for a convenient way to do this when using Qt).
+3. **Important!**  It is up to the user to ensure that `psygnal.emit_queued()` is called in the target thread.
+Most often, this will be done periodically using an event loop (see below, for a convenient way to do this when using Qt).

 ```py
 from threading import Thread, current_thread